How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Related Work

-\citet{parameters_or_privacy} studied the overparameterization effect on training data privacy by examining the inherent tradeoff between a model’s parameterization level and its vulnerability to membership inference attacks (MIA).
+\paragraph{The overparameterization effect on membership inference.} Tan et al.~\cite{parameters_or_privacy} studied the overparameterization effect on training data privacy by examining the inherent tradeoff between a model’s parameterization level and its vulnerability to membership inference attacks (MIA).
 Their work demonstrates that as the parameterization level of a model increases, so does its susceptibility to MIA, where adversaries can infer whether a particular example was part of the training dataset.
-This underscores the need for effective machine unlearning methods for overparameterized models, as these models are more likely to retain information about specific training examples and to risk their privacy.

-However, existing research has not sufficiently explored how unlearning methods might address these privacy vulnerabilities in the context of overparameterization.
+This underscores the need for effective machine unlearning methods for overparameterized models, as these models are more likely to retain information about specific training examples and to risk their privacy. \textit{However, existing research has not sufficiently explored how unlearning methods might address these privacy vulnerabilities in the context of overparameterization.
 Our work aims to bridge this gap by investigating how different machine unlearning techniques perform across models with varying parameterization levels.
-By examining unlearning performance on overparameterized DNNs, we aim to improve the understanding of tradeoffs among overparameterization, privacy, and unlearning effectiveness.
+By examining unlearning performance on overparameterized DNNs, we aim to improve the understanding of tradeoffs among overparameterization, privacy, and unlearning effectiveness.}